-- Vibrio cholerae.
-Exhaustive diarrhea. - You need 1-100 million organisms to contract the disease.
-A glass of water could easily contain 200 million V. cholerae without the slightest hint of cloudiness. - In high transmission environments, the lethal strains quickly outnumber the mild ones. - In its most severe forms, cholera is one of the most rapidly fatal illnesses known. - A healthy person's blood pressure may drop to hypotensive levels within an hour of the onset of symptoms; infected persons may die within three hours. - In a common scenario, the disease progresses from the first liquid stool to shock in four to 12 hours, with death following in 18 hours to several days.
+- > Vibrio cholerae. - > Exhaustive diarrhea. - In its most severe forms, cholera is one of the most rapidly fatal illnesses known. - A healthy person's blood pressure may drop to hypotensive levels within an hour of the onset of symptoms; infected persons may die within three hours. - In a common scenario, the disease progresses from the first liquid stool to shock in four to 12 hours, with death following in 18 hours to several days.